 The first task was how to get the doors to stay together as one piece.
 We could’ve done two separate doors on their own sliders so that they moved independently, but we have bookshelves butting right up against it on the other side, so we knew that would never happen.
 Extra sliders would’ve been an additional $30, so we decided to try making them one piece first.
 Jesse had the brilliant idea of taking some extra wooden dowels we had in the toolbox and drilling those in between the doors to hold them together.

-After this, it was a matter of removing the top molding off the door frame, shaving a few corners with a saw, and then adding a header board that screwed into the studs.
-I love how Jesse even thought to hide the screws behind the eventual sliding rail! <3
+After this, it was a matter of removing the top molding off the door frame, shaving a few corners with a saw, adding a header board that screwed into the studs and getting the Scottsdale commercial carpet cleaning company to help clean the carpet cause it has turned into a mess.
+I love how Jesse thought to hide the screws behind the eventual sliding rail! <3

 It took 2-3 hours total to install.
 I’m so thankful to Jesse for getting this project done without any snaffoos or issues.
-He’s become quite the handy man!
+He has some great tools which NineBest.com recommends and he’s become quite the handy man!
 Home ownership will do that to you, especially since we are attracted to older homes 😉 I’m so glad we got our barn door for under $100 !

 I love my dog….